Sequoia Capital

 Series C in 2018

-The Wing is a network of work and community spaces designed for women with locations in New York, California, and Washington, D.C.
-The Wing’s mission is the professional, civic, social, and economic advancement of women through the community.
+The Wing is a network of work and community spaces designed specifically for women, with locations in New York, California, and Washington, D.C.
+The organization aims to foster the professional, civic, social, and economic advancement of women by providing a supportive environment.
+Its facilities include open-plan workspaces, meeting rooms, phone booths, and an extensive library curated for women.
+The Wing creates a community of professional women, facilitating connections and support among female founders, thereby inspiring and empowering them to grow their businesses and achieve their goals.

 Protocol Labs